-Like all organizations, churches have certain bills and obligations that must be paid: utilities, mortgage, missions commitments, vehicle payments, staff payroll, insurance, and so on.
+Like all organizations, churches have certain bills and obligations that must be paid: utilities, mortgage or rent, missions commitments, vehicle expenses, staff payroll, insurance, and so on.
 As with all other areas of financial management, churches must be extra cautious when paying bills and obligations to ensure that integrity is maintained and that they remain above suspicion.

 Pay by check

 In order to maintain internal control of expenditures, churches should pay all bills and obligations by check.
 If the church maintains a petty cash fund for small purchases, it should be reimbursed at least monthly by issuing a check to cover the exact amount spent from petty cash.
 Receipts should be submitted to the treasurer at the time petty cash is reimbursed.
 Petty cash expenditures must be reconciled with receipts.

 The primary purpose for petty cash is to pay for small and immediate expenditures.
 This allows the purchase of these inconsequential items without the time and expense of processing a check.
 However, there should be a maximum amount for which petty cash should be used.
 Many churches do not allow petty cash purchases to exceed $100.

 Although it is recommended that all checks written over a certain amount (most churches allow $100 as the minimum) to have two signatures—the treasurer and one other cosigner (pastors should not sign checks under any circumstances).
 Amounts under the minimum usually need only one signature: the treasurer’s.

 Although some churches demand two signatures for every check written to ensure accountability, it can be cumbersome to the treasurer and frustrating, if for some reason the cosigner is out of town or is unavailable.

 Whether the church demands that every check have two signatures or two signatures beyond a minimum amount, under no circumstances should the treasurer or cosigner pre-sign blank checks or allow one signer to possess a rubber stamp signature of the other.